Home | Browse Topics | Family law | Family violence and elder abuse | Standard conditions of family violence Protection Orders

 Family Violence Act 2018, ss 8, 90(1)

-The definition of “family violence” is a broad one, and this will include intimidating or harassing you by, for example, watching or hanging around your home or workplace, or following you or coming up to you when you’re out with your friends or otherwise out in public.
-It will also include threatening you, including through emails, texts or online posts.
+The definition of “family violence” is broad, and includes intimidating or harassing you.
+For example, by watching or hanging around your home or workplace, or following you or coming up to you when you’re out with your friends or otherwise out in public.
+It also includes threatening you, including through emails, texts or online posts.

 The respondent also must not encourage anyone else to do things or contact you in ways that would be against the Protection Order if the respondent did them.